How I Finally Curbed My Sugar Cravings

 On the upside, I've shed a few pounds and feel less bloated overall.
 To be honest, I'm motivated beyond the numbers I see on the scale.
 It's easier to focus on my work throughout the day, my cravings have subsided, and my skin breaks out less often.
 And because I'm more choosy with my sweets, I find I enjoy them more when I do indulge.
 Bonus: Even natural fruit tastes sweeter to me these days.
 (Related: How to Get Over Cravings, According to a Weight-Loss Expert)

 If you're looking to cut back on sugar, there are a few tricks that can make the process less painful.
-Here are six things that have helped me make the transition away from processed sugar that I think could work for you, too.
+Here are six things that have helped me make the transition away from processed sugar,

 6 Tips That May Help You Find a Sugar Addiction Cure